patrick-motard/dotfiles/README.md

   - argument parsing template for bash scripts (i always end up copy pasting from other scripts)
   - documentation templates for bash scripts (they're inconsistent between my scripts right now)

-cli for browsing remote repos on account, as well as cloning and such
+- cli for browsing remote repos on account, as well as cloning and such

+- cli based wiki for commands

+- rofi based login/shutdown/restart menu